-21 - 24 April 2020 - Bundaberg AUSTRALIAN SOCIETY OF SUGAR CANE TECHNOLOGISTS
+20-23 April 2021 - Bundaberg AUSTRALIAN SOCIETY OF SUGAR CANE TECHNOLOGISTS

-President's Message ASSCT 2020 Conference The annual ASSCT Conference is the premier technical and professional event for the Australian sugar industry, and the 2020 conference in Bundaberg is celebrating the theme of Smart Science and Innovation.
+President's Message ASSCT 2021 Conference The annual ASSCT Conference is the premier technical and professional event for the Australian sugar industry, and the 2021 conference in Bundaberg is celebrating the theme of Smart Science and Innovation.
 I encourage everyone to attend and use this opportunity to collaborate, think outside the square and hopefully by the end of the conference some new ideas and directions will be forged for the industry.
 The conference is open to all people involved in the sugar industry; growers and researchers, engineers, millers and harvesting contractors, corporate and extension staff.
-Sugar Tuesday will focus on showcasing the practical side of the industry, with the Industry Equipment Exhibition being open to the public in the morning, followed by an interactive session targeted to the growers, milling staff and harvesting groups.
 During the main days of the conference, Technical Papers and the Poster Paper Sessions will bring together both local and international experts, focusing on cutting edge research and innovative engineering.
 A key focus is ensuring our industry is viable into the future, and by sharing the latest ideas and findings we are ensuring a united approach to the advancement of the Australian Sugar Industry.
-The 42nd ASSCT Conference will be held at the Bundaberg Multiplex Convention Centre, from the 21st to 24th April 2020.
-The Welcoming Function will be held on Tuesday evening (21st April) following Sugar Tuesday, Happy Hour on Wednesday and the Gala Dinner on Thursday.
-Also, a delightful Partners Program has been planned, showcasing Bundaberg's local attractions with a focus on the Ag and food industry and innovative local businesses.
-On behalf of the local organising committee, I look forward to warmly welcoming you to Bundaberg in April 2020 to participate in the 42nd ASSCT Conference and Industry Equipment Exhibition.
-Best wishes.
+The 42nd ASSCT Conference will be held at the Bundaberg Multiplex Convention Centre, from 20 to 23 April 2021.
+The Welcome Function will be held on Tuesday evening (20 April), Happy Hour on Wednesday and the Gala Dinner on Thursday.
+Also, a delightful Partners' Program has been planned, showcasing Bundaberg's local attractions with a focus on the Ag and food industry and innovative local businesses.
+Due to the COVID pandemic the 2020 conference was postponed until 20 to 23 April 2021.
+This year's conference will operate under an approved Industry Plan for the Bundaberg Multiplex and a COVID Safe Event Checklist.
+Under the current Queensland Government guidelines this event is deemed low risk.
+We will continue to monitor and adhere to government COVID guidelines and recommendations and will operate the event accordingly.
+On behalf of the local organising committee, I look forward to warmly welcoming you to Bundaberg in April 2021 to participate in the 42nd ASSCT Conference and Industry Equipment Exhibition.
+Best wishes, Neil Halpin President, ASSCT 2021 Conference SPEAKERS Over 80 guest speakers, researchers and technologists will present during the ASSCT Conference.
+The official opening and initial keynote session will start at 9:00am at the Bundaberg Multiplex Sport & Convention Centre on Wednesday 21 April 2021.

-Neil Halpin

-President ASSCT 2020 Conference

-SPEAKERS

-Over 80 guest speakers, researchers and technologists will present during the ASSCT Conference.
-The official opening and initial keynote session will start at 9:00am at the Bundaberg Multiplex Convention Centre on Wednesday 22 April 2020.